KennethSundqvist/hide-mouse-pointer-browser-extension/README.md

 ## Permissions required

-- **Access your data for all websites:** Used to detect when you scroll or move the mouse on a page, and to hide the pointer.
+- **Access your data for all websites:** Allows the extension to detect when you scroll the page or move your mouse on any page without you having to manually activate the extension for each page you visit.

 ## Privacy